database-guidesby May 24, 202616 min read3,029 words

 Cons:

-- JetBrains AI costs extra on top of the license
+• JetBrains AI Pro costs extra on top of the license (free tier available)

 DataGrip is hard to beat on features and database coverage.
 The free non-commercial license is a game-changer for side projects and learning.
 But if you want a fast, native macOS experience for daily commercial work, the JVM overhead and annual subscription are real trade-offs.